hemantksingh/messup-learn/Security/Web Security/Security Headers.md

 # Security Headers

 OWASP has a list of HTTP [Security headers](https://owasp.org/www-project-secure-headers/#tab=Headers) that you should consider adding to your web application to make it more secure.
-[Hardening your HTTP response headers](https://scotthelme.co.uk/hardening-your-http-response-headers/) requires adopting best practice to set these security headers as part of your response. e.g. webserver config for [IIS](https://gist.github.com/The-Scott/f7b5d03e260036cfc4dce5ad89578377) and [nginx](https://gist.github.com/plentz/6737338).
-However, it should be noted that a number of these Security Headers are intended for public-facing web applications serving dynamic content and therefore may not be applicable to backend services.
+Adopting best practices for [hardening your HTTP response headers](https://scotthelme.co.uk/hardening-your-http-response-headers/) e.g. webserver config for [IIS](https://gist.github.com/The-Scott/f7b5d03e260036cfc4dce5ad89578377) or [nginx](https://gist.github.com/plentz/6737338) is a good baseline, however understanding the impact of including or excluding these headers should be duly considered.
+Blindly following best practice guides or security scanners that tell you headers are missing does not help you understand the security impact.
+For example
+- if your website is not public-facing web application or locked down to a corporate network?
+- if your website does not serve any dynamic content and thereby does not allow any user actions e.g. button clicks, it is clickjacking safe.
+In such a case having `X-Frame-Options` set to Blocked may not do any harm, it probably adds a bit of protection but the missing header doesn't necessarily open you up to attacks.

 Browsers can block script execution based on the following HTTP headers returned by the server.

 ## Content-Security-Policy

 HTTP header allows you to create a **whitelist of sources** of trusted content, and instructs the browser to only execute or render resources from those sources.
 Even if an attacker can find a hole through which to inject script, the script won’t match the whitelist, and therefore won’t be executed.
+You can use <https://csp-evaluator.withgoogle.com/> to evaluate your CSP policy.

 The following policy only allows script to execute when it comes from one of the two trusted sources: your self and google
     `Content-Security-Policy: script-src 'self' https://apis.google.com`